 LTC Pape's awards and decorations include the Bronze Star (3rd award), Meritorious Service Medal (2nd award), as well as the Joint Service Commendation Medal and Army Commendation Medal (3rd award).
 Additionally, he has earned the Basic Parachutist Badge and the Combat Action Badge.

-LTC Pape and his wife Tamara have three children: Lance (9), Alexis (7), and Luke (4).
-They live in Cheney, WA.
+LTC Pape and his wife Tamara have three children.
+They live in Cheney, Washington.